bcmichael/RNMR-Docs/docs/command/full_command.md

     TEMP     5     (1    ,   * )

 to indicate that direction 1 is mapped to dimension 2.
-If the record containing the data in buffer buf is one dimensional, no block numbers will be reported.
+If the record containing the data in the buffer is one dimensional, no block numbers will be reported.

-`LPK` lists peaks in the real part of the data in processing buffer 1 unless the user has selected the imaginary part by entering `BUF IMAG`.
-Peaks are located and listed only for the first block of buffer 1 between the current display limits, as set and displayed by the `LIM` command.
+`LPK` lists peaks in the real part of the buffer unless viewing the imaginary part (`BUF IMAG`).
+Peaks are located and listed only for the first block of the visible processing buffer between the current display limits (as set and displayed by `LIM`).
+The peaks will be listed in order from left to right in the display.
+For each peak a line will be displayed with four values (peak number, position in current frequency units, position in default frequency units, intensity).
+A point is considered a peak if its magnitude is greater than the peak picking threshold (as set and displayed by `TH`) and it is either a local maximum or minimum if its intensity is greater or less than zero respectively.

-`LPK` uses the following algorithm to find peaks within the current display limits:

-1. Starting with the first point to right of the left cursor and proceeding to the last point to the left of the right cursor, `LPK` examines each visible point in processing buffer 1.
-Consequently, neither of the current cursor positions can be a peak.

-2. RNMR examines the intensities of the two points on either side of the current point and decides whether the current point is a peak.
-If I is the intensity of the test point and IL and IR are the intensities of the first points to the left and right of the test point, respectively, then the test point is a peak if:

-        (ABS(I) .GT.
-IL) .AND.
-(ABS(I) .GE.
-IR)      .AND.
-(ABS(I) .GE.
-TH)   if I .GE.
-0 or

-        (ABS(I) .GT. -IL) .AND.
-(ABS(I) .GE. -IR)      .AND.
-(ABS(I) .GE.
-TH)   if I .LT.
-0 where `TH` is the current peak pick threshold, as set and displayed by the command `TH`.
-That is, for a positive point to be a peak, its intensity must be greater than or equal to the peak pick threshold, greater than the intensity of the adjacent point on the left, and greater than or equal to the intensity of the point on the right.
-Conversely, for a negative point to be a peak, its intensity must be less than or equal to the negative of the peak pick threshold, less than the intensity of the first point to the left, and less than or equal to the intensity of the first point to the right.

-3. For each peak found, RNMR displays a line corresponding to the peak.
-The first column in the `LPK` printout will specify the peak number, starting at one for the leftmost peak.
-If the current unit is PPM, the second column of the `LPK` printout will list the peak position in PPM while the third column will list this position in the current default frequency unit, as set by the command `UNIT /FREQ /DFLT`.
-If the current unit is not PPM, the second column will list the peak position in the current unit while the third column will specify "--------" for each peak.
-RNMR will list all peak positions with the maximum number of decimal places currently set for the appropriate units at RNMR startup time or as modified by the `NDEC` command.
-The fourth column of the `LPK` printout specifies the peak height for each peak, reported to a maximum of 3 decimal places.

-4. RNMR stops listing peaks after finding the first 50 peaks or after testing the next to the last point currently displayed.
-If no peaks were found, an error message is displayed:

-        (LPK   ) NO PEAKS
-In this case, RNMR does not print a peak list.
-Conversely, if more  than 50 peaks were found, RNMR displays the
-message:

-        (LPK   ) TOO MANY PEAKS
-along with the number of peaks actually found between the display limits.
-When this occurs, RNMR displays a listing of the first 50 peaks from left to right and does not list the remaining peaks.

-Wherever possible, `LPK` lists peak positions and intensities as floating point numbers with the maximum number of decimal places: 3 for intensity and ndec for peak position, where ndec is the value returned by the `NDEC` command for the appropriate time or frequency unit.
-However, when a time, frequency or intensity value is too large or too small to represent with this number of decimal places, RNMR will begin to drop decimal places to fit the number into an 8-character field.
-If RNMR cannot write the number into an eight character field after dropping all decimal places (`NDEC 0`), the number will be written in scientific notation.

 The qualifiers specify how the list is output as follows: